The AI Noise Machine

 AITechnologyEthics

 When I co-founded an AI consultancy, I spent a month wondering whether I should.
-Was I helping accelerate a technology whose second- and third-order effects most people were not seriously reckoning with?
-I decided that, if this was happening anyway, I would rather help organisations adopt it carefully than leave them to the hype merchants.
+Was I helping accelerate a technology whose second- and third-order effects we're not seriously reckoning with?
+I decided that if this was happening anyway, I would rather help organisations adopt it carefully than leave them to the hype merchants.
 The discomfort never fully left.

 So I am not writing this as an AI sceptic, or as someone who thinks the moment is manufactured.
-I am writing as someone who thinks this technology deserves serious attention, and who has watched the discourse around it become steadily less serious by the month.
+I am writing as someone who thinks this technology deserves serious attention, and who has watched the discourse around it become steadily more theatrical.

-The argument over whether AI is “overhyped” misses the point.
-The technology is already changing how software gets written, how organisations make decisions, and how people imagine the future of their own work.
-What is broken is the discourse around it.
+The argument over whether AI is "overhyped" misses the point.
+The technology is already changing how organisations make decisions and how people imagine the future of their own work.

 The client who has already been lied to